Flux cost functions and optimal metabolic states: Mathematical properties of flux cost function

-\textbf{Remark} According to Lemma \ref{lemma2}, if a model has an empty cost-neutral subspace, the enzymatic metabolite cost is strictly convex on the M-polytope and the ECM problem has a unique solution.
-This holds, in particular, in all models with common modular rate laws, because their cost-neutral subspace is empty (proof in SI section \ref{sec:SICMpositivelycurved}).
+According to this lemma, the nullspace of the cost curvature matrix for a given kinetic model (i.e.~network structure, rate laws, and model parameters) and a predefined {\fluxpattern} is structurally determined: it is independent of the metabolite profile $\lncv$ and the {\flow} $\vv$.
+If the cost-neutral subspace is empty, then according to Lemma \ref{lemma1} the enzymatic M-cost is regular (i.e.~strictly convex on the M-polytope) and the ECM problem has a unique solution.
+This holds for all models with common modular rate laws because their cost-neutral subspace is empty in fact (proof in section \ref{sec:SICMpositivelycurved}).

-Two metabolite profiles $\mvA$ and $\mvB$ are called cost-equivalent if their difference vector $\mvA-\mvB$ is cost neutral, i.e.~in the cost-neutral subspace.
-To obtain a practical test, we introduce the notion of rate equivalence.
-Rate equivalence is defined as follows.
-With unit enzyme concentrations $e_l=1$, the metabolite profile $\mvA$ will yield the reaction rates $\ratev(\mv,\onevec)$.
-We now ask whether changing from $\mvA$ to $\mvB$, at fixed enzyme levels, will change these reaction rates.
-If there is no change, $\mvA$ and $\mvB$ are rate-equivalent.
-Rate-equivalent metabolite profiles are also cost-equivalent.